giroletm/giroletm/Full.md

 * Save File editors for [NSMB](https://wikipedia.org/wiki/New_Super_Mario_Bros.), [NSMBW](https://wikipedia.org/wiki/New_Super_Mario_Bros._Wii) and [NSMBU](https://wikipedia.org/wiki/New_Super_Mario_Bros._U)
 * Editors for the Cutscene and Credit Dance file formats used in [NewerSMBW](https://newerteam.com/wii/)
 * A tool to simplify the generation of YAML files used to create new actors in NSMBW
+* Recently made an [Angry Birds](https://wikipedia.org/wiki/Angry_Birds) modding tool.
+For now it only allows for spritesheet edition.

 ## Guide Robot — 2021-2022
 During my last year of High school (*terminale* in french, 12th grade in the US) in a technology-oriented course, I was tasked, along with three other classmates, to make a mini robot that'd guide people through the different rooms during the school's open day.